 An Exciting New Program

-BusinessVoice has partnered with Steve Ferrante, producer of the Pinnacle Performance Training program, to provide on-site telephone skills and etiquette training seminars across the country.
+BusinessVoice has partnered with Steve Ferrante, producer of the Pinnacle Performance Training program, to provide on-site CSR training and etiquette training seminars across the country.

 Ferrante's program helps frontline phone staff and salespeople maximize their effectiveness on the telephone.
 That can lead to better customer relationships, more sales, and increased revenue.